 Did anyone really think that Mario Lopez would still be a well-known name today?
 Don't get me wrong, his character A.C.
 Slater on Saved by the Bell was definitely attractive, but never did I ever think Lopez would still be living it up in Hollywood, especially as a host on Extra and even being featured in Grease Live !

 5. Lance Bass

-Let's face it: Lance Bass wasn't the *NSYNC member fans drooled over.
+Let's face it: Lance Bass wasn't the 'N Sync member fans drooled over.
 Sorry, Lance, but it's the truth.
 If you're name wasn't Justin Timberlake or J.C.
 Chasez (in my case), then you were getting overlooked.
-Anyways, Bass is still making headlines.
+Anyway, Bass is still making headlines.
 Whether he's acting as a spokesman for marriage equality or hanging with Lisa Vanderpump, Bass is definitely still in the spotlight.

 6. Britney Spears

 Technically, Britney Spears didn't make it big until 1999, when she released "Hit Me Baby, One More Time," but she still counts as a '90s celeb.
 Once Spears unveiled her music and dancing, her fans couldn't get enough.
 She was huge.
 Then, she kind of spiraled.
 Remember when she shaved her head and spoke with a British accent?
 Yeah, I didn't think she'd ever make a comeback, but she did.
 Heck, Spears now has a residency in Las Vegas.

 Where would the world be without 98 Degrees and Nick Lachey?
 Seriously, who knew that after 98 Degrees lost its boy band steam that its lead singer would still be somewhat famous.
 From hosting VH1's Big Buzz Morning Live with Nick Lachey to starring in his own reality series Lachey's Bar on A&E with brother Drew Lachey, he's still stealing people's hearts.